 - Insurance considerations for both designations

 How is self-employed defined?

-A sole proprietor is a one-person business without a legal entity like a corporation, LLC or partnership.
-You are the only owner of the business and are fully responsible for all financials, including any potential debt.
+A sole proprietor is a one-person business without a separate legal entity like a corporation or LLC.
+You are the only business owner and are fully responsible for all financials, including any potential debt.

 An independent contractor works for another person or business, but is not considered an employee.
-An IC can be registered as any type of business entity, but in practice, most are registered as sole proprietors.
+An independent contractor can be registered as any type of business entity, but in practice, most are registered as sole proprietors.

 How is small business ownership defined?